 On July 11, 2007, the Company filed a Registration Statement on Form S-3 with the Securities and Exchange Commission.
-The Securities and Exchange Commission declared the Registration Statement effective on August 13, 2007.
-Subject to our ongoing obligations under the Securities Act of 1933, as amended, and the Securities Exchange Act of 1934, as amended, the Registration Statement permits the Company to offer and sell up to an aggregate of \$75 million of our common stock.
-Pursuant to the shelf registration statement, in June 2009, the Company issued and sold 5,750,000 shares of our common stock at \$7.00 per share through a public offering resulting in gross proceeds of \$40.3 million, and in June 2008, a private investor purchased 7,812,500 shares of our common stock at \$3.20 per share resulting in gross proceeds of \$25 million.
+The Registration Statement permitted the Company to offer and sell up to an aggregate of \$75 million of its common stock.
+Pursuant to the shelf registration statement, in June 2009, the Company issued and sold 5,750,000 shares of its common stock at \$7.00 per share through a public offering resulting in gross proceeds of \$40.3 million, and in June 2008, a private investor purchased 7,812,500 shares of its common stock at \$3.20 per share resulting in gross proceeds of \$25 million.